rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 curl -s -XGET localhost:4001/db/backup?fmt=sql -o bak.sql
 ```

-### Backup isolation level
-The isolation offered by binary backups is `READ COMMITTED`.
-This means that any changes due to transactions to the database, that take place during the backup, will be reflected immediately once the transaction is committed, but not before.

-See the [SQLite documentation](https://www.sqlite.org/isolation.html) for more details.

 ### Requesting a VACUUMed copy
 You can request that the backup copy of the SQLite database, served by the API, first be [vacuumed](https://www.sqlite.org/lang_vacuum.html).
 This can be done via the API like so:
 ```bash